Turntable or Record Player Playing Too Fast or Too Slow – Solutions

 The best solution is to get the motor checked by technicians and get it replaced if it is defective.

-So, these are the reasons why your turntable or record player is either playing too fast or too slow.
+So, these are the reasons why your turntable plays too fast or too slow.

 Conclusion:

-This guide will help you solve the turntable or record player speed issues.
+This guide will help you solve the turntable or record player playing too fast or too slow problem.
 If you still have any questions then you can comment below.
 We will get back to you as soon as possible.

 james williamson